nturumel/CarND-PID-Control-Project/README.md

 2. ### Integral:

     Sometimes, there may be a constant error in the process intrinsic to the devices, this error is called steady state error.
 To counter this problem, we can introduce a correction, that is proportional to the total accumulation of error.
-In a spring mass system, think that this corrections solves the problem of a spring that has a permanent stretch in it.
+In a spring mass system, think that this correction solves the problem of a spring that has a permanent stretch in it.

    ![image-20200927142840938](images/I.png)